philipturner/ue5-nanite-macos/README.md

 # Nanite on macOS

-Brings the Nanite feature from Unreal Engine 5 to macOS.
+Brings the Nanite feature from Unreal Engine 5 to macOS and iOS.

 ## Usage